3iPunt/wordpress-lti-1-3/README.md

 * Student role: the student can be map as subscriber or author on Wordpress (Read about it on https://codex.wordpress.org/Roles_and_Capabilities#Subscriber)
 * You can generate the public and private key, the public key can be set on platform to get membership users

-_To create a Platform private and public key you can use ssh-keygen, search on internet how to do that, you will need the private and public key._
+To create a Platform private and public key you can use ssh-keygen, search on internet how to do that, you will need the private and public key._

-## Actions
+## Supported Filters and Actions

 This plugin allows to add some filters and actions

-### apply_filters
+### Filters

 LTI 1.3 allows to share name and email information: